rmpasha/marketplace/README.md

 ##### B.	Library_mp.sol

 This is a library file that I created something for using shared method in many smart contracts.
-I has a method called IsEmptyString(param string) to check whether the parameter is empty or not.
+It has a method called IsEmptyString(param string) to check whether the parameter is empty or not.
 If empty it returns true and false otherwise.

 ##### C.	Ownable.sol